Skip to main content

 A.R.S. § 14-2608

+A general residuary clause that leaves "all my property" to someone does not automatically include property covered by a power of appointment.
 Two conditions must be satisfied.
-First, the power must be a general power, meaning the powerholder could appoint the property to themselves, their estate, their creditors, or the creditors of their estate.
+First, the power must be a general power.
 Second, the instrument that created the power must not include a default gift for when the power goes unexercised.
-If a default gift exists, the will's general language is not enough to override it.

 Why This Rule Protects Everyone Involved

 This statute prevents accidental exercises of a power of appointment.
 Without this safeguard, a standard residuary clause could sweep up property the testator never intended to redirect.
-The person who created the power may have carefully chosen a default beneficiary, and a generic clause in someone else's will should not override that planning.
+The person who created the power may have carefully chosen a default beneficiary.

-For anyone who holds a power of appointment, the practical lesson is clear: if you want to exercise it, say so directly in your will.
+For anyone who holds general powers of appointment or limited powers of appointment, the practical lesson is clear.
+If you want to exercise the power, say so directly in your will.
 Reference the power specifically.
 Name the property or trust it covers.
 Relying on a general "everything I own" clause may not be enough to carry out your wishes.
+A generic clause in someone else's will should not override careful planning by the person who created the power.

 In the absence of a requirement that a power of appointment be exercised by a reference or by an express or specific reference to that power, a general residuary clause in a will or a will making general disposition of all of the testator's property expresses an intention to exercise a power of appointment held by the testator only if the power is a general power and the creating instrument does not contain a gift if the power is not exercised or the testator's will manifests an intention to include the property subject to the power.